ardor-education/ardor-education.github.io/learn.md

         <div class="learn-explainer">
           <h2 class="prod-title">Sync Between Devices</h2>
           <p>
             You can mix and match devices.
-For example a student might start doing math on a school Chromebook or iPad and then later switches to their personal mobile device.
+For example, a student might start doing math on a school Chromebook or iPad and then later switch to their personal mobile device.
 Progress data is synced between the devices.
 The student continues where they left off.
 All data from every device is synced to the teacher dashboard.
           </p>
         </div>
       </div>